 What’s happening now

-The Draft EPR is the heart of London’s BRT project.
+The report is the heart of London’s BRT project.
 It contains designs, potential project impacts, proposed recommendations and all supporting studies and background materials.

 Members of the public have until April 27, 2019 to review and comment on the report and/or make objections on matters that are significant to the Province.

 The City of London has issued a Notice of Completion, marking the end of the current phase of the Transit Project Assessment Process (TPAP) for the Bus Rapid Transit Project.